SINTEF-9012/PruneCluster/README.md

 ### Acknowledgements

-This library is developed in context of the [BRIDGE](http://www.bridgeproject.eu/en) project.
+This library was developed in context of the [BRIDGE](http://www.bridgeproject.eu/en) project.
+It is now supported by the community and we thank [the contributors](https://github.com/SINTEF-9012/PruneCluster/graphs/contributors).

 ### Licence